Javi Rozada: Managerial career

 Born in Oviedo, Asturias, Rozada graduated in law but started his career in 2006 as CD Covadonga's Alevín B manager.
 He subsequently worked at the youth categories of the Asturias autonomous team and Real Oviedo before being appointed manager of Tercera División side CD Lealtad in June 2013.

 Rozada achieved promotion to Segunda División B in his first season in charge, and managed to stay in the category in the following two campaigns.
 On 3 May 2016, he announced his departure from the club, and spent a year unemployed before taking over Real Oviedo Vetusta on 10 July 2017.

 On 5 June 2018, after another promotion to division three, Rozada renewed with the Carbayones for a further two years, and took the club to their best-ever position in 2018–19.
 On 15 September 2019, he was named at the helm of the main squad in Segunda División, replacing fired Sergio Egea.

 Rozada's first professional match in charge occurred on 19 September 2019, a 1–1 home draw against Extremadura UD.
 The following 18 February, as the team fell into the relegation places, he was replaced by José Ángel Ziganda.

-On 3 August 2020, Rozada was appointed as the new manager of Segunda División B side Racing Santander, who had just been relegated from the Segunda División.
+On 3 August 2020, Rozada was appointed as the new manager of Segunda División B side Racing de Santander, who had just been relegated from the Segunda División.
+On 21 December, he was dismissed.

+On 7 May 2024, after more than three years without a club, Rozada was appointed as the new manager of Segunda Federación side Real Avilés Industrial CF, on a contract until June 2025, which also included the two relegation play-off matches against CD Manchego Ciudad Real.
+He led the club to a promotion to Primera Federación in the 2024–25 campaign, but was sacked on 12 August 2025.